 What do I mean by saying "Better investment than a veggie platter!"?

 Under the items that couples spend their money on is a huge list of must haves!
-Two items that are a must have are the veggie platter and the DJ.
+Two of those items are the veggie platter and the DJ.

 Several (non-alternative fact) polls suggest that the DJ is at the top of the list when it comes to making your reception an overall success!
 That sounds right to me.
 A good question to ask is, what are your guests going to remember the most; The veggie platter or the entertainment?